5x00/ComfyUI-ChatGPT_4o/README.md

 ## Usage
-The node accepts both an image and text as inputs to generate captions.
+The node accepts an image and a prompt as inputs to generate captions.
 The input image is automatically resized to 512 pixels to optimize performance and reduce costs.
 To generate a caption, provide a prompt such as "Create a concise description for the given image" in the text field.
 Be sure to replace the placeholder API key with your own to enable functionality.

 ## Workflow Example